-Canadian Blood Services is considered a small-cap charity with monetary donations of $2.8m in F2016 with 98% of revenues coming from government sources.
+Canadian Blood Services is a medium-sized charity in terms of donations with monetary donations of $2.8m in F2016 with 98% of revenues coming from government sources.
 The charity’s administrative costs are 11% of revenues and fundraising costs are 32% of donations, excluding the value of blood donations.
 For every dollar donated, 57 cents goes towards the charity’s programs, falling outside of Ci’s reasonable range.
 Canadian Blood Services has funding reserves of $105m which can cover programs for just over a month.

 This charity report is being reviewed by Canadian Blood Services.
 Changes and edits may be forthcoming.